 A licensed conveyancer will ensure that all documentation, contracts and financial arrangements associated with buying or selling a residential or commercial property or piece of land are in order.
-They can do everything that a solicitor can do in a conveyancing transaction – they have the same legal authority to act, plus, they are experts because they are specialists.
+They can do everything that a solicitor can do in a conveyancing transaction – they have the same legal authority to act, plus, they’re experts because they’re specialists.

 Where do they work?

 Licensed conveyancers can work anywhere that deals with the transfer of a title to property or land in a legal department headed by a qualified person.
-The scope of employment is not limited to a law firm; it ranges from housing associations and local authorities, across banks and building societies to property development companies and even railways and airports.
+The scope of employment isn’t limited to a law firm; it ranges from housing associations and local authorities, across banks and building societies to property development companies and even railways and airports.

 Council for Licensed Conveyancers

 The Council for Licensed Conveyancers (CLC) is the regulatory body for licensed conveyancers and probate practitioners.
 The awarding body, the Scottish Qualifications Authority, has developed a suite of four new diplomas in partnership with CLC; two at Level 4 and two at Level 6.

 The diplomas help employers to meet skills gaps and provide continuing professional development for staff, while candidates gain knowledge and skills needed for competence and progression in the workplace.
 They can also be offered to people who wish to gain employment in the sector.

 Becoming a licensed conveyancer

-Many trainee conveyancers value the fact that they can study for their qualification while earning a living and taking advantage of the flexible study methods that are available.
-It is possible to choose a distance learning programme or classroom-based programme (covid-19 dependent) where offered by an approved provider.
+Many trainee conveyancers value the fact that they can study for their qualification while earning a living and taking advantage of the flexible study methods available.
+It's possible to choose a distance learning programme or classroom-based programme where offered by an approved provider.

 Level 4 Diploma Conveyancing Law and Practice

 Entry is at the discretion of the centre.
-Candidates do not need to have formal relevant qualifications to enter this regulated qualification.
+Candidates don’t need to have formal relevant qualifications to enter this regulated qualification.
 Good communication skills, both oral and written, are required.
-Current experience of working within a legal practice setting would be advantageous but is not mandatory.
+Current experience of working within a legal practice setting would be advantageous but isn’t mandatory.